MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Proposed Architecture

 where:

 and \(\overrightarrow{p_t}^{(i)}\) represents the positional encoding for the \(t\)-th time step in the input sequence along the \(i\)-th dimension, and \(d_{model}\) is the input embedding dimension.
-The \(d_{model}\)-dimensional positional embedding is then added to the input embedding since they share the same dimension.
-Note that, there are many choices for positional encodings, such as randomised lookup tables or learnable representations~\cite{gehring2017convolutional}.
+The \(d_{model}\)-dimensional positional embedding is then added to the input embedding since they share the same dimension (light purple block in~\autoref{fig:architecture}).